Frequently Asked QuestionsA selection of frequently asked questions relating to DNA, drug and alcohol testing

 How can we assure the quality of the results?

-AlphaBiolabs is accredited to ISO17025 by UKAS (the United Kingdom Accreditation Service) and also certified to the ISO 9001 standard.
-In addition to the in-house quality control procedures, we participate in external proficiency testing schemes (GTFCh and SoHT) that submit blind Quality Control samples to the laboratory and assesses the laboratory’s performance.
+AlphaBiolabs is accredited to the international quality standard ISO17025 and also certified to the ISO 9001 standard.
+In addition to our in-house quality control procedures, we also participate in external proficiency testing schemes (GTFCh and SoHT) that submit blind Quality Control samples to the laboratory and assesses the laboratory’s performance.

 These quality measures ensure the analytical technique is complying fully with industry requirements, the application of best practice and the use of up-to-date methodology.
 The implementation of these standards provides assurance that the analyses are accurate and that AlphaBiolabs provides a high quality service.